-Home News In Egypt Al-Azhar’s imam meets pope, vows to fight terrorism The grand imam of Egypt’s famed Al-Azhar institution Ahmed al-Tayeb, one of the Muslim world’s leading religious authorities, on Tuesday met Pope Francis and pledged greater cooperation to fight terrorism.
+Home Celebrities In Egypt Al-Azhar’s imam meets pope, vows to fight terrorism The grand imam of Egypt’s famed Al-Azhar institution Ahmed al-Tayeb, one of the Muslim world’s leading religious authorities, on Tuesday met Pope Francis and pledged greater cooperation to fight terrorism.

 In Egypt Al-Azhar’s imam meets pope, vows to fight terrorism The grand imam of Egypt’s famed Al-Azhar institution Ahmed al-Tayeb, one of the Muslim world’s leading religious authorities, on Tuesday met Pope Francis and pledged greater cooperation to fight terrorism.